-  So enjoy your summer beating the crowd with these five places in Pars.
+So enjoy your summer beating the crowds with these five little-known places in Paris.

 Tanya Brothen has been studying in Paris for six months.
-Her trip there is over and she is coming back to the states to begin a new adventure.
+Her trip there is over, and she‘s coming back to the States to begin a new adventure.
 You can read all her tales and advice at her blog, Parisian Spring.